valcho/vgnchv/src/content/homepage/-index.md

 # Banner
 banner:
   title: "Howdy, friend!"
-  content: "Welcome to my personal website, where I share my journey as a web developer.
-For now, it's quite empty in here, so check out my professional voyage so far."
+  content: "Hey there!
+Welcome to my little corner of the web.
+I'm sharing my adventures as a web developer here.
+It's a bit sparse at the moment, but feel free to check out what I've been up to in my professional world!"
   image: "/images/banner.png"
   button:
     enable: true